Swydo/custom-integrations/README.md

         // String (optional) - key that's returned for the field in the response.
 The response with this name will be mapped to the field's "key" value
         responseKey: 'bar',
         // String (optional) - formula to calculate the field value
+        // Supported operators:
+        // ( parenthesis can be used to group together parts of a formula - '(clicks * 2) / 100'
+        // ) parenthesis can be used to group together parts of a formula - '(clicks * 2) / 100'
+        // * multiply a value - 'clicks * 2'
+        // / divide a value - 'clicks / impressions'
+        // + add a value - 'clicks + 1'
+        // - subtract a value - 'clicks - 1'
+        // | conditional, use this to conditionally use a value - 'clicks | impressions' // if 'clicks' is defined, use that value, otherwise use impressions
+        // & check if both values are truthy - 'clicks & impressions' // returns 1 if 'clicks' and 'impressions' are truthy, 0 if the result is falsy
+        // := use default value if it's undefined - 'clicks := 0'
+        // >= greater than or equal to - 'clicks >= impressions' // returns 1 if 'clicks' is greater than or equal to 'impressions', otherwise 0 is returned
+        // > greater than - 'clicks > impressions' // returns 1 if 'clicks' is greater than 'impressions', otherwise 0 is returned
+        // <= less than or equal to - 'clicks <= impressions' // returns 1 if 'clicks' is less than or equal to 'impressions', otherwise 0 is returned
+        // < less than - 'clicks < impressions' // returns 1 if 'clicks' is less than 'impressions', otherwise 0 is returned
+        // != not equal to - 'clicks != impressions' // returns 1 if 'clicks' is not equal to 'impressions', otherwise 0 is returned
+        // = equal to - 'clicks = impressions' // returns 1 if 'clicks' is equal to 'impressions', otherwise 0 is returned
+        // ~ approximately similar to - '10~10.1' // returns 1 because 10 is approximately similar to 10.1
+        // ! not - '!clicks' // returns 1 if clicks is falsy
+        // MINUS converts the value to a minus number - 'MINUS(2)'
+        // ROUND rounds the inserted value - 'ROUND(1.49)' // result: 1 - 'ROUND(1.5)' // result: 2
+        // FLOOR rounds the inserted value down - 'FLOOR(1.49)' // result: 1 - 'FLOOR(1.5)' // result: 1
+        // CEIL rounds the inserted value up - 'CEIL(1.49)' // result: 2 - 'CEIL(1.5)' // result: 2
+        // SQRT calculates the square root of the inserted value - 'SQRT(9)' // result: 3
+        // ABS returns the absolute value of a number - 'ABS(-1)' // result: 1
         formula: 'foo / 100',
         // Object (optional) - specify how a field should be sorted
         sort: {